-This article is a follow up to a piece published 11 months ago.
-Titled NZ Strong Style – An Ally, Not A Colony, it discussed how the New Zealand and Australian wrestling scenes would potentially flourish as allies of New Japan Pro-Wrestling, as opposed to the scenario of being colonies of World Wrestling Entertainment’s NXT system.
+This article is a follow up to a piece published in November 2018.
+Titled NZ Strong Style – An Ally, Not A Colony, it discussed how the New Zealand and Australian wrestling scenes would potentially flourish as allies of New Japan Pro-Wrestling, as opposed to the scenario of being colonies of World Wrestling Entertainment’s NXT development system.
 The piece was in response to the reports that WWE had offered talent from the NXT UK brand new contracts that would not allow them to wrestle for neighbouring, though non-affiliated promotions that also offer no direct threat to the WWE due to their relatively small size.
 Although the new deals came with pay rises to compensate those closed avenues, there were concerns that the exclusivity would hurt the U.K. wrestling scene.
 The article presented a scenario that explored how this system wouldn’t work in the New Zealand and Australian scenes; being a ‘colony’ of the NXT system.
-This new piece looks at some of the growth that has taken place over the past 11 months with respect to Fale Dojo and New Japan Pro-Wrestling’s expansion across the western world.
+This new piece looks at some of the growth that has taken place throughout 2019 with respect to Fale Dojo and New Japan Pro-Wrestling’s expansion across the western world.

 U.K. Wrestling Scene:

-It’s almost been a year since the reports surfaced about the WWE’s presence in the United Kingdom.
+It’s been over two years since the reports surfaced about WWE’s presence in the United Kingdom.
 This came with a cost as several independent promotions have since closed down and the landscape had begun struggling financially.
-Nonetheless, the recent arrival of New Japan Pro-Wrestling for their first U.K. event Royal Quest on the 31st of August was a resounding success.
+Nonetheless, the arrival of New Japan Pro-Wrestling for their first U.K. event Royal Quest on the 31st of August 2019 was a resounding success.
 Although there is no television coverage of New Japan available in the United Kingdom, the event drew a near sell-out crowd of over 6,000 at the Copper Box Arena in London, England.

 NJPW Southern Showdown: